mutkuensert/Arduino-air-quality-meter-esp32/README.md

 ### Arduino Setup

 1. **Wiring:**
-   - Connect the SDS011 sensor to the Arduino using UART (pins 3 and 4).
+   - Connect the SDS011 sensor to the Arduino using UART.
    - Connect the LCD display via I2C.
-   - Connect a digital output pin (pin 2) to the ESP32 as a data-ready signal.
+   - Connect a digital output pin to the ESP32 as a data-ready signal.

 2. **Flashing:**
    - Open `arduino/arduino.ino` in the Arduino IDE.